FG Okays Policy Transforming Sports to Revenue Generating Sector

 Deji Elumoye in Abuja

-The Federal Government has approved a new policy, which fully makes the sports sector a revenue generating business for both government and the private sector.
+The federal government, has approved a new policy, which fully makes the sports sector a revenue generating business for both the government and the private sector.

-Minister of Youth and Sports Development, Chief Sunday Dare, who disclosed this to newsmen on Wednesday at the end of the weekly Federal Executive Council (FEC) meeting presided over by Vice President Yemi Osinbajo at the State House, Abuja, said the approval was for the National Sports Industry Policy (NSIP) from 2022-2026.
+Minister of Sports and Youth Development, Sunday Dare, who disclosed this to newsmen yesterday at the end of the weekly Federal Executive Council (FEC) meeting presided over by Vice-President Yemi Osinbajo at the State House, Abuja, said the approval was for the National Sports Industry Policy (NSIP) from 2022 to 2026.

-Dare also disclosed that the policy contains an array of compartments taking care of sports governance regulations, infrastructure development plans and other modules aimed at standardizing the sports sector.
+Dare also disclosed that the policy contained an array of compartments taking care of sports governance regulations, infrastructure development plans and other modules aimed at standardising the sports sector.

 “The approval also covers the ability of the Sports Ministry to drive the application of a medley of funding and financing approaches to develop our infrastructure and to develop our sports from ROT, which is Renovate, Operate and Transfer, to BOT, which Build, Operate and Transfer, to the Integrated National Financing Framework (INFF) and also the Nigeria Integrated Infrastructure Masterplan.
-All of these have been approved as approaches we can employ to boost sports as business,” the Sports Minister further stressed.
+All of these have been approved as approaches we can employ to boost sports as business.

+“Most importantly, the triggers of sports as business, which is infrastructure development, investment from public and private sector, and also incentives, that were presented to council, were all approved and with this development, we believe that a new dawn has come for sports development in our country.

+“In this policy is something for the athletes, in this policy is something for the government, in this policy there’s something for the mass of sports loving Nigerians and in this policy, there’s definitely something for our youth population, because it has a fully developed sports value-chain into which most of our youths can plug in and also investors can plug in,” he further explained.